HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

 We mostly leverage data from <a hreflang="en" href="http://WhoTracks.Me">WhoTracks.Me</a>, a publicly available list that catalogs third-party trackers present across a wide range of websites.
 By utilizing this resource, we identify the most prevalent trackers on the websites.
-This helped us assess the dominance of certain tracking companies and better understand the overall landscape of third-party tracking.It’s important to note that WhoTracks.Me identifies several trackers at the domain level.
+This helped us assess the dominance of certain tracking companies and better understand the overall landscape of third-party tracking.It's important to note that WhoTracks.Me identifies several trackers at the domain level.
 While a significant number of URLs associated with these domains engage in tracking, not all URLs from those domains necessarily do.

 Online tracking is a routine practice on the internet.
 A significant number of websites include specialized online services that record user activities within their website and across sites.
 Our findings from Figure 1 reveal that 95% of the desktop and 94% of the mobile websites include at least one tracker.
 We also note that more than a quarter of both desktop (i.e., 27%) and mobile (i.e., 26%) sites contain more than 10 trackers.
 These trackers enable companies to build detailed user profiles based on online behavior, which are regularly used for personalized advertising and to provide insights to website owners.
 In the following sections, we explore the various techniques trackers use to monitor user activity and examine how they attempt to bypass the privacy protections introduced by modern browsers.